Lesson 3: p5.js Serial In

 Draw a circle

-Let’s update our sketch.js to draw a white circle of diameter 30 in the canvas center.
-We’ll use the fill() function to set the fill color and turn off outlining with noStroke().
+Let’s update sketch.js to draw a white circle of diameter 50 in the canvas center.
+We’ll use fill() to set the fill color and noStroke() to turn off outlining.

 function setup() {